 Proof

-If \(v\) is an upper bound of \(X\subseteq A\) and \(v\not\in X\), let us call \(v\in A\) a strict upper bound of \(X\).
+If \(v\) is an upper bound of \(X\subseteq A\) and \(v\not\in X\), then we call \(v\in A\) a strict upper bound of \(X\).

-Now let \(\mathcal{S}\) be the collection of subsets of \(A\) that have strict upper bounds, and let \(p:\mathcal{S}\rightarrow A\) be a function that picks a strict upper bound.
-That is, for all \(S\), \(p(S)\) is a strict upper bound of \(S\).
-Since \(p(S)\not\in S\), by §Properties of Well-Ordered Sets, ⁋Lemma 5, we obtain a well-ordered subset \(M\).
-Also, this well-ordering is the same as the restriction of \(A\)’s order relation to \(M\).
-If \(x<y\) holds in \(M\), this is equivalent to \(x\in S_y\) (\(S_y\) is a segment in \(M\)), and if \(p(S_y)=y\), then \(y\) becomes a strict upper bound of \(S_y\).
-(Here \(S_y\) is a subset of \(M\), so while not a segment, it has a strict upper bound \(y\) simply as a subset.)
-In particular, from \(x\in S_y\), \(x<y\) also holds in \(A\).
-Since \(M\) is well-ordered, by assumption \(M\) has an upper bound \(m\).
-But by definition, \(M\) has no strict upper bound, so \(m\in M\), and if some \(m'\) satisfies \(m\leq m'\), then \(m=m'\).
-Otherwise, \(m'\) would become a strict upper bound of \(M\).
+Now, let \(\mathcal{S}\) be the collection of subsets of \(A\) that have a strict upper bound, and let \(p:\mathcal{S}\rightarrow A\) be a function picking out a strict upper bound.
+That is, for every \(S\), \(p(S)\) is a strict upper bound of \(S\).
+Since \(p(S)\not\in S\), by §Properties of Well-Ordered Sets, ⁋Lemma 5 we obtain a well-ordered subset \(M\).
+Moreover, this well-ordering is the same as the order relation of \(A\) restricted to \(M\).
+If \(x<y\) holds in \(M\), then this is equivalent to \(x\in S_y\) (where \(S_y\) is the segment in \(M\)), and if \(p(S_y)=y\), then \(y\) becomes a strict upper bound of \(S_y\).
+(Here \(S_y\) is a subset of \(M\), so although it is not a segment, it has a strict upper bound \(y\) simply as a subset.)
+In particular, from \(x\in S_y\) we get that \(x<y\) also holds in \(A\).
+Since \(M\) is now well-ordered, by hypothesis \(M\) has an upper bound \(m\).
+But by definition \(M\) cannot have a strict upper bound, so \(m\in M\), and if some \(m'\) satisfies \(m\leq m'\), then \(m=m'\).
+Otherwise \(m'\) would be a strict upper bound of \(M\).

-First, assuming Zermelo’s theorem, every set can be well-ordered, so every \(S\in\mathcal{P}(A)\setminus \{\emptyset\}\) has a least element.
-Now defining \(p(S)\) as the least element of \(S\), \(p\) is the desired choice function.
+First, assuming Zermelo’s theorem, every set can be well-ordered, so for any \(S\in\mathcal{P}(A)\setminus \{\emptyset\}\) there exists a least element.
+Defining \(p(S)\) to be the least element of \(S\) then gives the desired choice function \(p\).

-Now assume Zorn’s lemma and construct a choice function for a set \(A\).
-First, let \(\mathcal{F}\) be the collection of choice functions defined on some subset \(X\) of \(A\).
-At least for \(X=\{a\}\), a choice function exists, so \(\mathcal{F}\) is non-empty.
-Now each element of \(\mathcal{C}\) is a set, so they are ordered by \(\subseteq\).
+Now assume Zorn’s lemma and let us construct a choice function for the set \(A\).
+First, collect all choice functions defined on some subset \(X\) of \(A\), and denote this collection by \(\mathcal{F}\).
+At the very least, a choice function exists on \(X=\{a\}\), so \(\mathcal{F}\) is nonempty.
+Now, each element of \(\mathcal{C}\) is a set, so they are ordered by inclusion \(\subseteq\).

-Now let \(\mathcal{C}\) be a totally ordered subset of \(\mathcal{F}\).
+Now suppose a totally ordered subset \(\mathcal{C}\) of \(\mathcal{F}\) is given.
 Then \(\bigcup_{X\in\mathcal{C}} F_X\) is a function with domain \(\mathcal{P}(\bigcup_{X\in\mathcal{C}} X)\), so it becomes an upper bound of this collection of functions.
-Thus by Zorn’s lemma, there exists a maximal element.
-Call it \(F\) and let \(\mathcal{P}(B)\) be its domain.
-If \(x\in A\setminus B\), then adding \(x\) to \(B\) and defining \(\tilde{f}\) by
+Therefore, by Zorn’s lemma there exists a maximal element.
+Denote it by \(F\) and let its domain be \(\mathcal{P}(B)\).
+If \(x\in A\setminus B\), then by adding \(x\) to \(B\) and defining \(\tilde{f}\) as

-we obtain a choice function \(\tilde{f}\) extending \(F\).
-This contradicts the maximality of \(F\), so \(A\setminus B=\emptyset\), i.e., \(F\) is a choice function for \(A\).
+\[\tilde{f}(X)=\begin{cases}f(X)&\text{if }x\not\in X\\ x&\text{if }x\in X\end{cases}\]we obtain a choice function \(\tilde{f}\) extending \(F\).
+This contradicts the maximality of \(F\), so \(A\setminus B=\emptyset\); that is, \(F\) is a choice function on \(A\).

 References